eriky/Wordpress-Development-Skeleton/README.md

 After searching for a good docker based development setup to use when developing plugins or themes, I was highly disappointed by the examples I found on the web.

 Most blog posts show you a Docker Compose file somewhat similar to mine.
 But most posts stop there.
 They don't tell you how to use it properly.

+The major issues I noticed:

-Some outright tell you to start editing the files inside the WordPress installation.
+- Most will tell you to start editing the files inside the WordPress installation.
 That **will** get messy quickly.

-Also, most blog posts do not take version control into consideration _at all_.
+- They do not take version control into consideration _at all_.

-This is an improvement over those half-baked examples, but I'm sure there are tons of ways to improve on this, because I'm basically a noob when it comes to WordPress development.
+This repository template is an improvement over those half-baked examples, but I'm sure there are tons of ways to improve on this, because I'm basically a noob when it comes to WordPress development.
 So, by all means, let me know whatever I can improve.

 ## Getting started